funkelab/motile_tracker/docs/source/key_bindings.rst

    * - Mouse / Key binding
      - Action
    * - Click on a point or label
-     - Select this node (center view if necessary)
+     - Select this node (centers view if only one node selected)
    * - SHIFT + click on point or label
-     - Add this node to selection
+     - Add this node to selection (does not center view)
+   * - CTRL + click on point or label
+     - Center view on this node (does not change selection)
    * - Mouse drag with point layer selection tool active
      - Select multiple nodes at once
    * - Q